 There is a short amount of dead time after that, where players are mostly left on their own to train and better themselves for the upcoming season.
 This is also a time when players can take a little more opportunity to grow with endorsement obligations.

 Jumping to the preseason, the rules for payment are pretty similar.

-Players are still not technically getting paid, but they are getting taken care of during the three weeks.
+Players are still not technically getting paid, but they are getting taken care of during the three weeks of games and practices.

 The NBA has taken measures to reduce the length of the preseason, mostly because teams don’t feel like it is worth the time and energy.

 Teams also want to reduce the wear and tear on the player’s body.
 This is all negotiated with the Player’s Union(NBPA).

 Preseason starts near the end of September or early October, and the NBA season starts earlier than ever in the middle of October.